NanoWorks-Project/NanoWorks/src/Messaging/README.md

 ### Dead Letters

-Any messages that fail to be processed or exceed the configured retry limit will be published to the `NanoWorks.DeadLetter` queue.
+Any messages that fail to be processed, or exceed the configured retry limit, will be published to the `NanoWorks.DeadLetter` queue.

 Messages that fail serialization can be ignored and discarded through configuration - by default they are sent to the `NanoWorks.DeadLetter` queue.